zhegwood/nuxt3-tailwind/README.md

 yarn dev
 ```

-Or just add/update the following files in your code as follows:
+Or just add/update the following files in your code:

 /assets/css/main.css